MatrixManAtYrService/poag/README.md

 This greates a social structure which agents use to decide whether they should delegate a request, handle it themselves, or handle part of it and delegate other parts.
 This lends itself to a scatter/gather approach where product owners contribute knowledge that matches their expertise, and know who to ask for knowledge that doesn't.

-We're re-using the package dependency tree as a knowledge graph.
+It's a little like using the package dependency tree as an indext to a knowledge graph.
+You have to maintain your dependency tree anyway, maybe that structure will be useful for this also.

 ### Product Owners?

 If a developer is working on changes that interact across multiple projects, their mind is likely to be full of fragments of context for those projects.
 It's not clear how reusable this context is, since it's focused on their current journey and tomorrow's journey might be a different one.

-Product Owners, however, are permitted to stay focused on what that they own.
+Product Owners are permitted to stay focused on what that they own.
-It's a persona which is more compatible with the optimization that I'm trying to achieve here.
+Their job is more compatible with fine-tuned expertise.

-Expected use cases:

-- asking usage questions
-- fixing bugs that span multpile flakes
-- implementing features that require coordination across multiple flakes

 ### An Example